MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 ## Overview

-In November of 2022 the MDAnalysis team [announced a proposal to change the license of its core library](https://www.mdanalysis.org/2022/11/07/relicensing/#relicensing-mdanalysis) from the [GNU General Public License v2+][GPL v2] to the [GNU Lesser General Public License v3+][LGPL v3].
+In November of 2022 the MDAnalysis team [announced a proposal to change the license of its core library][previous relicensing post] from the [GNU General Public License v2+][GPL v2] to the [GNU Lesser General Public License v3+][LGPL v3].
-The full rationale for this change can be found [here](https://www.mdanalysis.org/2022/11/07/relicensing/#rationale-for-license-change) and mainly centered around three main arguments:
+The full rationale for this change can be found [here][rationale] and mainly centered around three main arguments:

 1. Allowing downstream codes to freely import or link to the MDAnalysis library with minimal worry about the license they choose to use.
 2. Allowing downstream codes to use and subclass any MDAnalysis components under its application programming interface